 This article covers ‘Antithesis’, Matt.
 5.21-48, concerning women, forgiveness and oaths, foundational subjects which help define the Way.

 Beginning in Matt.
 5.21, Jesus begins to clarify the laws relative to the Old Testament teaching.
-Jesus begins with ‘Thou shalt not kill’ (21), also Ex.
-20.13; and ends with ‘love your neighbor’ in 5.48, “be ye perfect (whole),” also Lev.
+Jesus begins with ‘Thou shalt not kill’ (21), also found in Ex.
+20.13.
+Jesus ends with ‘love your neighbor’ in 5.48, “…be ye perfect (whole),” also Lev.
 19.18.
 The manner in which Jesus speaks allows us to observe the subtlety of the enlightened pathway and the nuance of Jesus as a teacher.

 ‘who would you rather rule, Jesus or a Pharisee’